Dozens are killed as Russia bombards Ukraine. Among the buildings hit was a Kyiv children's hospital

 "It is very important that the world should not be silent about it now and that everyone should see what Russia is and what it is doing,” Zelenskyy said on social media.

-Western leaders who have backed Ukraine will hold a three-day NATO summit in Washington beginning Tuesday.
-They will look at how they can reassure Kyiv of the alliance's unwavering support and offer Ukrainians hope that their country can come through Europe's biggest conflict since World War II.
+Western leaders who have backed Ukraine will hold a three-day NATO summit in Washington beginning Tuesday to look at how they can reassure Kyiv of the alliance's unwavering support and offer Ukrainians hope that their country can come through Europe's biggest conflict since World War II.

+Zelenskyy said during a visit to Poland he hopes the summit will provide more air defense systems for Ukraine.

 At the Okhmatdyt children’s hospital in Kyiv, rescuers searched for victims under the rubble of a partially collapsed, two-story wing of the facility.
 Mayor Vitali Klitschko said at least 16 people, seven of them children, were injured.